We take a natural systemic approach to healing

 When this system is not functioning at its peak, your body’s overall performance suffers.

-Prior to your first visit you will then be able to complete your intake form online at your leisure in the comfort of your own home.
+Prior to your first visit you will also be able to complete your intake form online at your leisure in the comfort of your own home.

-When you arrive in the office will be greeted by any one of the caring and compassionate staff.
-If you have insurance, you will give the front desk team member your insurance card and photo ID so we can scan them into your file.
+When you arrive in the office you will be greeted by one of the caring and compassionate staff members.
+If you have insurance, you will give the front desk team member your insurance card and photo ID so we can scan them into your file to help with billing.

-The length of this first visit can take anywhere from 30-75 minutes.
-Unless there is something that is discovered during the exam that requires a referral, you should expect to receive an adjustment at that first visit.
+This first visit will take about 30-45 minutes.
+Unless there is something that is discovered during the exam that is an absolute contraindication to care or requires an immediate referral, you should expect to receive an adjustment at that first visit.

 We help more than just neck & back pain